Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Methodology

 The quantity $P_{\text{pristine}}(z)$ refers to the probability of a target halo being pristine i.e. free from metal pollution.
-We discuss both the model used by D14 \citep{Trenti_2007,Trenti_2009} and one derived from \renaissance data and refer to the derived probabilities as $P_{\text{pristine, fid.}}(z)$ and $P_{\text{pristine, Ren.}}(z)$ respectively.
+In \S \ref{subsec:genetic_metal_pollution}, we discuss both the model used by D14 \citep{Trenti_2007,Trenti_2009} and one derived from \texttt{Renaissance} data and refer to the derived probabilities as $P_{\text{pristine, fid.}}(z)$ and $P_{\text{pristine, Ren.}}(z)$ respectively. $P_{\text{pristine, fid.}}(z)$ accounts only for metal pollution inherited via merging episodes. $P_{\text{pristine, Ren.}}(z)$ accounts for both inherited metal pollution and metal enrichment via supernovae outflows from neighbouring halos and does not distinguish between the two.